-In conjunction with our audit of the consolidated financial statements of the Company as of and for the year ended 31 March 2022, we have audited the internal financial controls with reference to consolidated financial statements of Nila Spaces Limited (hereinafter referred to as "the Holding Company") and one joint venture company to which requirements of the Act are applicable, as of that date.
+In conjunction with our audit of the consolidated financial statements of the Nila Spaces Limited as of and for the year ended 31 March 2023, we have audited the internal financial controls with reference to consolidated financial statements of Nila Spaces Limited (hereinafter referred to as "the Holding Company") and one associate company to which requirements of the Act are applicable, as of that date.

-In our opinion, the Holding Company and one joint venture company to which requirements of the Act are applicable, have, in all material respects, adequate internal financial controls with reference to consolidated financial statements and such internal financial controls were operating effectively as at 31 March 2022, based on the internal financial controls with reference to consolidated financial statements criteria established by such companies considering the essential components of such internal controls stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India (the "Guidance Note").
+In our opinion, the Holding Company and one associate company to which requirements of the Act areapplicable, have, in all material respects, adequate internal financial controls and such internal financial controls were operating effectively as at 31 March 2023, basedon the internal financial controls criteria established by suchcompanies considering the essential components of such internal controls stated in the Guidance Note on Audit ofInternal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India(the "Guidance Note").